decfisher/Napier-GA-Group-H/use-cases/use-case-7.md

-USE CASE: 7 Update an employees details
+USE CASE: 7 Produce a Report on the population of all countries in the world, a continent and a region, ordered from largest to smallest.
 CHARACTERISTIC INFORMATION
 Goal in Context
-As an HR advisor I want to update an employee's details so that employee's details are kept up-to-date.
+As an employee of the organisation I want to produce reports on all the countries in the world, a continent and a region for WHO, ordered from largest to smallest.

 Scope
 Company.